JPShag/DMA-FW-Guide-2.0/README.md

 ## **Preface**

 **Attention, you thieving scum.** I’m not here to coddle or indulge your pitiful schemes. **FUCK AQUA**, better known as Aqua Teen Paster Force—a disgrace to anyone with a shred of integrity. **FUCK DIVINER**, too.
 And DUCK?
 Go degrade yourself elsewhere. **DMA KINGDOM**?
 You and your parasitic empire can rot in hell with the rest of these frauds.
 SHITLETTE and all of you money-grubbing thieves, prepare for a reckoning.
 The **Wrath of God**?
 You’re about to understand the meaning of true devastation.
 Either atone for your greed, or get swept away by the destruction you deserve.
+While we are on this topic, FUCK YOU TOO BILL GATES.

 For those who’ve come to **learn**, you’ve chosen the path of **true enlightenment**.
 What you build with this guide will outshine anything these charlatans could dream of.
 You’re on the road to **excellence**, and together, we’ll torch the failures they’ve built their fortunes on.